Advocacy

 Outcome of 2024 Legislative Session

-Three bills AAUW of Hawaiʻi supported passed 2024 legislative session and will become state laws on July 10th unless the governor vetoes them.
+Three bills AAUW of Hawaiʻi supported passed 2024 legislative session and became state laws.

-• Expand the civil statute of limitation in case of childhood sexual abuse (SB2601)
+• Act 250 – expand the civil statute of limitation in case of childhood sexual abuse

 Forty one AAUW of Hawaiʻi members and partners had a great time meeting with state legislators to advocate for paid family and medical leave and affordable childcare on March 7th.